-The first step to selling your house “For Sale By Owner,” often shortened to FSBO, is understanding what it means.
-FSBO is selling your house without the help of a real estate agent.
-Instead of having a real estate agent to help you with listing, arranging showings, and smoothing bumps; homeowners that choose to list FSBO can expect to do the pricing, showing, and negotiating by themselves.
+FSBO (For Sale By Owner) is selling your house without the help of a real estate agent.
+Instead of having a real estate agent to help you with listing, arranging showings, and smooth out bumps; homeowners that choose to list FSBO can expect to do the pricing, showing, and negotiating by themselves.

-The Bottom Line: Selling a house for Sale By Owner is the right fit if you’re comfortable negotiating, skilled with paperwork, and would rather trade selling speed and market prices for having control of the process
+Selling a house one your own is the right fit if you’re comfortable negotiating, skilled with paperwork, and would rather trade selling speed and market prices for having control of the process.

 What are the paperwork and contracts needed to sell a house FSBO in Florida?

 If you’ve decided FSBO is right for you, it’s important to understand the paperwork and contracts needed to sell your house in Florida.

 Unfortunately, this is where most people run into trouble.
 According to Florida Real Estate Lawyer Anthony Suarez (who has a full interview below), only 50% of FSBO deals end up closing, compared to 95% of deals involving real estate agents.

 Even worse, you may wind up in situations where you prepare your documents incorrectly, and end up facing legal or financial issues.

 According to Florida Tile Expert Michael Bluem (interviewed below), this is sadly common in Florida.
 He sees many homeowners enter into improper contracts and end up with clouded titles.